vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

   * Setup a network with 4 Tendermint validators
   * Change the network parameter `network.validators.tendermint.number` to 3 Tendermint validators
   * Verify that the Tendermint validator with the lowest score is demoted to an ersatz validator at the beginning of the next epoch

+3.b Demote a number of consensus forming (Tendermint) validators due to lack of slots (<a name="0069-VCBS-062" href="#0069-VCBS-062">0069-VCBS-062</a>):
+  * Run with `network.validators.ersatz.multipleOfTendermintValidators = 1`
+  * Setup a network with 6 consensus forming (Tendermint) validators
+  * Ensure that the multisig is updated to those 6 validators.
+  * Ensure that the threshold on the multisig is set to `666`.
+  * Change the network parameter `network.validators.tendermint.number` to 3 Tendermint validators.
+  * Verify that exactly one consensus forming validator with the lowest score is demoted to an ersatz validator at the beginning of the next epoch and we are running with 5 consensus (Tendermint) validators.
+  * Ensure that the multisig is updated to those 5 validators.
+  * Verify that exactly one consensus forming validator with the lowest score is demoted to an ersatz validator at the beginning of the following epoch and we are running with 4 consensus (Tendermint) validators.
+  * Ensure that the multisig is updated to those 4 validators.
+  * Finally verify that exactly one consensus forming validator with the lowest score is demoted to an ersatz validator at the beginning of the following epoch and we are running with 3 consensus (Tendermint) validators.

+3.c Try to demote a number of consensus forming (Tendermint) validators due to lack of slots (<a name="0069-VCBS-063" href="#0069-VCBS-063">0069-VCBS-063</a>):
+  * Run with `network.validators.ersatz.multipleOfTendermintValidators = 1`
+  * Setup a network with 6 consensus forming (Tendermint) validators
+  * Ensure that the multisig is updated to those 6 validators.
+  * Ensure that the threshold on the multisig is set to `900`.
+  * Change the network parameter `network.validators.tendermint.number` to 3 Tendermint validators.
+  * Verify that no consensus forming validator is removed at the start of the next epoch and we are running with 6 consensus (Tendermint) validators.

+3.d Demote a number of consensus forming (Tendermint) validators due to lack of slots (<a name="0069-VCBS-064" href="#0069-VCBS-064">0069-VCBS-064</a>):
+  * Setup a network with 3 consensus forming (Tendermint) validators
+  * Ensure that the multisig is updated to those 3 validators.
+  * Ensure that the threshold on the multisig is set to `666`.
+  * Change the network parameter `network.validators.tendermint.number` to 2 Tendermint validators.
+  * Verify that no consensus forming validator is removed at the start of the next epoch and we are running with 3 consensus (Tendermint) validators.

 4. Demote an ersatz validator due to lack of slots (<a name="0069-VCBS-037" href="#0069-VCBS-037">0069-VCBS-037</a>):
   * Setup a network with 4 tendermint validators, and 2 ersatz validators.
   * Change the ersatz network parameter `network.validators.ersatz.multipleOfTendermintValidators` to 0.25 of the Tendermint validators